PressForward/pressforward/notes.md

 	*	FWP's template API starts at `ln 305`
 	*	Good start with `is_syndicated` (`ln 317`)

+-	Should we create a similar functionality to FWP's replacing native permalink with RSS content permalink?

--	The function that FWP uses to have the origonal syndicated post's link used as the post link is `syndication_permalink` on `ln 547`.
+	*	A function that FWP uses to have the origonal syndicated post's link used as the post link is `syndication_permalink` on `ln 547`.

+	*	Another: `munge_permalinks` at `ln 1405`.

+-	Do we want to match categories?
+Match tags?

+	*	Some of FWP's functions start at `ln 1422`.

 -	Should we worry about pings?
 See function set starting with `ln 742`.

+-	Interesting notes on Magpie and SimplePie use at `ln 1544`.

 Use WP Cron for pulling posts?